aswild/samd21/README.md

   for whatever reason the 1200 baud bootloader reset only works when marking that function with the used attribute.
 - Add a printf method for the Print class using `vasprintf` from newlib, which makes serial use way nicer.
-It doesn't support `%f` though
+Adding `-u _printf_float` to `LDFLAGS` should add support for `%f`, but it hasn't been working for me (based on some brief searching it seems that may be related to heap starvation).
 - De-template RingBuffer so that applications can resize the serial buffer
 - Sacrifice 4 bytes of memory so that the 1200 baud USB bootloader reset doesn't erase the app start address.
 Instead it sets the same magic register that the